Combat heat loss in your home

 - Easy to use and maintain.

 - Lots of combinations and shades to choose from.

 Harrisons has three ranges of shutters Classic, Classic Plus & Artisan, each available in 3 styles, Hinged, Bi-Fold or Sliding.

 How do shutters insulate your home?

-Shutters trap air between the shutter and the room which creates an air pocket.
+Shutters trap air between the shutter and the room, creating an air pocket.
 This serves to keep the inside air inside and the outside air outside.
-Shutters facing down keep warm air inside and shutters facing up cool the room on hot summer days.
+Shutters facing down keep warm air inside; shutters are facing up to cool the room on hot summer days.

-Shutters need to be installed correctly to work correctly, so make sure you use a reputable shutter dealer to make the most of your window investment.
+Shutters must be installed to work correctly, so make sure you use a reputable shutter dealer to make the most of your window investment.

 Ventilation is important too!